 Gjelder fra: 2008-08-01T00:00:00 +2

 Training completed and passed in the subject will lead to an examination for a Journeyman's Certificate in the trade.
-The professional title is Bricklayer.
+The professional title is Media Graphics Artist.

-Bricklaying consists of two main subject areas.
+Media graphics consists of three main subject areas.
 The main subject areas complement each other, and should be viewed in relation to one another.

 Overview of the main subject areas: